-We have developed ε -exact planners for rod and ring robots.
+We have developed $\varepsilon$ -exact planners for rod and ring robots.
 We have explicitly exposed all the details necessary for a correct implementation, i.e., criterion (G1).
-The careful design of the approximate footprints of boxes as Σ_2 -sets ensures (G2), i.e., it would be relatively easy to implement.
+The careful design of the approximate footprints of boxes as $\Sigma_2$ -sets ensures (G2), i.e., it would be relatively easy to implement.
 We now address (G3) or practical efficiency.
 For robots with 5 or more DOFs, it becomes extremely critical that good search strategies are deployed.
-In this paper, we have found that some form of Voronoi heuristic is extremely effective: the idea is to find paths along Voronoi curves (in the sense of [23, 27]), and exploit subdivision Voronoi techniques based (again) on the method of features [35, 2].
-There are subtleties necessitating the use of pseudo-Voronoi curves [18, 27, 28].
+In this paper, we have found that some form of Voronoi heuristic is extremely effective: the idea is to find paths along Voronoi curves (in the sense of [24, 28]), and exploit subdivision Voronoi techniques based (again) on the method of features [34, 2].
+There are subtleties necessitating the use of pseudo-Voronoi curves [19, 28, 29].
 Since we do not rely on Voronoi heuristics for correctness, simple expedients are available.
-To recognize Voronoi curves, we maintain (in addition to the collision-detection feature set $\tilde{\phi}(B)$), the Voronoi feature set $\tilde{\phi}V(B)$.
+To recognize Voronoi curves, we maintain (in addition to the collision-detection feature set $\widetilde{\phi}(B)$ ), the Voronoi feature set $\widetilde{\phi}V(B)$ .
 These two sets have some connection but there are no obvious inclusion relationships.